annievu22/InsuranceClaimsRisk_Project/README.md

 ## 1. Overview

-This project investigates 10,000 synthetic insurance policyholder records to understand claim patterns, premium adjustments, and demographic factors contributing to risk.
-Using Python for data transformation and modeling, and Power BI for visual storytelling, the project surfaces actionable insights in claim frequency and severity across regions and profiles.
+This project explores insurance claims and policyholder data using Python and Power BI to identify risk patterns, customer segmentation opportunities, and policy characteristics driving claim severity.
+It supports strategic improvements in underwriting, pricing, and fraud detection.

-The workflow includes data cleaning, feature engineering, exploratory analysis, machine learning modeling, and the creation of an interactive dashboard to support strategic underwriting and pricing decisions.
+Python was used to perform EDA, correlation analysis, and clustering based on customer profiles and claim history.
+The insights were presented in Power BI through interactive visuals to support actuarial and business decisions.

 ---